Michelle F. Moseley Counseling

 Why Should Faith Leaders Care About Religious Trauma?

 Some survivors of religious trauma or spiritual abuse no longer want to be involved with faith or spirituality in any capacity.
-However, many who have experienced religious trauma or spiritual abuse long for a church or other faith-based space where they can connect with community and God in ways that are sensitive to their trauma-impacted nervous systems.
+However, many who have experienced religious trauma or spiritual abuse long for a church or other faith-based space where they can connect with community and with God in ways that are sensitive to their trauma-impacted nervous systems.

 What About Those Who Want to Stay?